Baturité Massif: A Scenic Destination in Ceará

 The Baturité Massif in Ceará

 The fresh air is relaxing and the mild climate is extremely pleasant.
-The mountain complex is truly magnificent.
+The mountain range is truly magnificent.

-Ceará’s ecotourism programme consists of six centres, including the Serra de Baturité, located 100 km from Fortaleza.
+The Ceará Ecotourism Programme comprises six hubs, including the Serra de Baturité, located 100 km from Fortaleza.

-This region is home to 178 plant species and a wide variety of animal species, most notably 154 bird species catalogued in the Serra de Baturité Environmental Protection Area (APA).
+This region is home to 178 plant species and a wide variety of animal species, notably 154 bird species recorded in the Serra de Baturité Environmental Protection Area (APA).

-The area is full of lush forests, waterfalls, cascades and caves, as well as ecological trails and walls for abseiling.
+The area is teeming with lush forests, waterfalls, cascades and caves, as well as offering nature trails and cliffs for abseiling.

 Maciço de Baturité